MatthewKollmer/works-in-progress/vrt_work/say_their_names/README.md

 In the last day, I've tried to bring it all together.
 I've added more columns to the new, refined dataset (columns like 'newspaper' and 'reprint_date').
 I also remade the maps with the refined dataset.
 I also went ahead and created a web page to view the map demo.
 It is password protected.
 Contact me if you need the password.
 But the page can be viewed here: [https://matthewkollmer.com/vrt-say-their-names-demo/](https://matthewkollmer.com/vrt-say-their-names-demo/).

 Any changes in my process are reflected in the Jupyter notebooks in this repository now, too.
 I also uploaded the refined data and the maps to the Box folder here: [https://uofi.app.box.com/folder/283228321987?s=hhekbeupm9sgkh8nb3dbo7ial4xpioud](https://uofi.app.box.com/folder/283228321987?s=hhekbeupm9sgkh8nb3dbo7ial4xpioud)

+I think the next thing I need to focus on is testing the accuracy of my racial violence detection.
+Here's a pseudocode version of how I've narrowed the detection:

+Each instance labelled a racial violence report:

+- contains the victim's name
+- was printed in the year of the occurrence or the year after
+- either contains the city of the occurrence within 150 words of the victim's name OR
+- three or more signal words (lynch, mob, posse, negro, shot, hang) within 150 words of the victim's name

+So, how accurate are these results?
+I'm not quite sure yet.
+I'm also not sure how to test their accuracy other than combing through them.
+I'm certain they're more accurate than my first iteration (described in Sept 3 and Sept 10 updates above), but perhaps I can add more signal words or essentialize the city of occurrence to improve accuracy?
+Again, not sure.
+I'll think on this over the next few days.